How can we reward children responsibly?

 3. Make your kid interested in reaching the goal

 As I mentioned, for us even the recognition of the desired behavior gave important positive feedback to both of us.
 We had great discussions about why is it important to have smoother mornings (afternoons and evenings), and that we both felt better and more relaxed.
 So making your kid interested in reaching the goal not necessarily means money or prizes!
-In our example we used a small prize too - I think with smaller kids that might still be essential.
-But we recently applied to a "reading competition" organized by a company specializing in "correspondence competitions".
-So I am reading the book and the tasks, and she is doing them, where our "prize" is the quality time we spent together.
-We might win some physical prize too after the second round, but we do not expect it, the emphasis is on us having fun while fulfilling all the tasks by the deadline - which is our goal now. 😊
+In our example we used a small prize too – I think with smaller kids that might still be essential.
+But we recently applied to a “reading competition” organized by a company specializing in “correspondence competitions”.
+So I am reading the book and the tasks, and she is doing them, where our “prize” is the quality time we spend together.
+We might win some physical prize too after the second round, but we do not expect it, the emphasis is on having fun while fulfilling all the tasks by the deadline – which is our goal now. 😊

 4. Work together as a team

-As a parent it is so easy to mess up motivation and reward 😅 The temptation can be huge to help your kid, and do certain tasks instead of him or her.
+As a parent, it is so easy to mess up motivation and reward 😅 The temptation can be huge to help your kid and do certain tasks instead of him or her.
 You might think you are helping if you just finish the coloring of that tree in the competition, as she does not feel like doing it now and the deadline is approaching.
-And even if in the short term you save the day, in the long run, your message is that "my parents will find a solution, so it does not matter if I am not fulfilling what my job is".
+And even if in the short term you save the day, in the long run, your message is that “my parents will find a solution, so it does not matter if I am not fulfilling what my job is”.
 Well, I think we all try to avoid it.
 And try to find a balance between being supportive and doing the tasks instead of them.
 What might work better is if you realize that your child is stuck in the process and about to lose motivation, turn to him or her, ask about what are the difficulties, tell stories of how you faced similar cases, and give examples and be an example of persistence 😊

 5. Be prepared for failure as well